fachry-isl/fachry-isl.github.io/_posts/2023-1-30-idx_loan_project.md

 ```

 ### Dataset Splitting
-After encode the dataset we can separate the dataset into two groups.
+After encoding the dataset we can separate the dataset into two groups.

 | data             | % of total | Description |
 |------------------|:----------:|:---------|